 How to Sell Seafood Wholesale

 You might be interested in selling seafood wholesale as your own business.
-It’s quite the business to get into.
+Running a wholesale business is something many entrepreneurs do.
 In 2015, fishermen in the U.S. were able to catch more than 9.5 billion pounds of fish and shellfish.
 It was valued at more than $5 billion.
 That same year, U.S. consumers purchased almost $65 billion worth of seafood at restaurants and more than $30 billion in grocery stores.